Looking for information about other Dental Topics?

 - Don’t delay in reporting.
 When you’re not wearing your maintainer, your teeth have the potential to shift.

-- If it will be some time before you can appoint with your dentist, seek their advice.
+- If it will be some time before you can get in to see your dentist, seek their verbal advice.
 They may suggest that you can help to minimize the potential for tooth shifting by carefully wearing your appliance (although loose on your teeth) some hours each day.

 How much does a space maintainer cost?